jetbrains-academy/data-visualization-course/3_1_histograms_seaborn/1_theory/7_displot_stat_2/task.md

 ## Theory

 After applying the `stat="probability"` parameter, we notice that the overall shape of the graph remains the same.
-This is because, by default, Seaborn normalizes the probability across all categories together.
+This is because, by default, Seaborn normalizes the probability across all categories combined.

-This means that the probability for each bin is calculated as a fraction of the entire dataset, rather than separately for each publisher.
+This means the probability for each bin is calculated as a fraction of the entire dataset, rather than separately for each publisher.
 As a result, if one publisher has more games, its bars may still dominate the histogram, making direct comparisons difficult.

-To fix this, we can use the `common_norm` parameter.
+To address this, we can use the `common_norm` parameter.
 When set to `False`, it ensures that each publisher’s histogram is normalized independently, making their distributions directly comparable.

 ## Task